kamruzzaman15/BanStereoSet/README.md

-This is the official repository for ACL 2025 paper titled 'BanStereoSet: A Dataset to Measure Stereotypical Social Biases in LLMs for Bangla'.
+This is the official repository for the ACL 2025 paper titled 'BanStereoSet: A Dataset to Measure Stereotypical Social Biases in LLMs for Bangla'.
 The final dataset is coming soon.....